mozilla-releng/staging-xpi-manifest/docs/adding-a-new-xpi.md

 ### Private repos

-To enable cloning private repos, uncomment the `github_clone_secret` line in [taskcluster/ci/config.yml](https://github.com/escapewindow/test-xpi-public/blob/735cf30/taskcluster/ci/config.yml#L24-L25).
+To enable cloning private repos, uncomment the `github_clone_secret` line in the source repo's [taskcluster/ci/config.yml](https://github.com/escapewindow/test-xpi-public/blob/735cf30/taskcluster/ci/config.yml#L24-L25).
 This will move the artifact generated into `xpi/build/...` rather than `public/build/...`, and you will need Taskcluster scopes to be able to download the build.
 The logs will remain public for anyone viewing the task, however.

 ## Using taskcluster CI automation